Joseph Adamson

 Associate Professor, Clinical Psychiatry, Weill Cornell Medical College

 Dr. Anna Balas is Associate Professor of Clinical Psychiatry at Weill Cornell Medical College and a Training & Supervising Analyst at the New York Psychoanalytic Institute.
-She has had a private adult and child psychiatry practice in Manhattan for over 35 years.… read more »
+She has had a private adult and child psychiatry practice in Manhattan for over 35 years.
+Dr. Balas is a Distinguished Fellow of the American Psychiatric Association as of... read more! »

 Akeel Bilgrami